-In honor of Peg, her ongoing fight to overcome lung cancer, and a generous gift from Peg and her husband, A Breath of Hope announced The 2021 Peg Fisher-Jullie Fight for Life Award and The 2022 Peg’s Fight for Life Research Award!
+In honor of Peg, her ongoing fight to overcome lung cancer, and generous gifts from Peg and her husband, Jerry, A Breath of Hope announced the first 2021 Peg Fisher-Jullie Fight for Life Award, followed by the 2022 and 2023 Peg’s Fight for Life Research Awards!

 About Peg Fisher-Jullie: